elainasara/BuyIt/README.md

 📌 About Us
 👥 Who We Are:

-A group of students from Muthoot Institute Of Science And Technology,Ernakulam.
+A group of students from Muthoot Institute Of Technology and Science,Ernakulam.
 Focused on Software Development & Engineering Committed to collaborative learning, innovation, and knowledge sharing